dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab6-appsec/README.md

 Without any additional deployment or configuration required, Dynatrace can provide you a real-time view of the vulnerabilities present in your running applications.
 This helps you:
 - Immediately get notified about vulnerabilities impacting your production environment
 - Understand the potential impact
-- Prioritize the vulnerabilities thanks to the context information
+- Prioritize the vulnerabilities thanks to context information
 - Reduce false-positives, since it focuses on libraries that are effectively used

+### Checklist

 In this section, you should have completed the following:

 ✅  Enabled Runtime vulnerability analytics in just one click

 ✅  Review the vulnerabilities that were detected automatically by Dynatrace

 ✅  Use context information to prioritize the vulnerabilities

 ✅  Setup notifications to receive an email upon discovery of new vulnerabilities

 <aside class="positive"> 🏫 - Please update the Tracking Spreadsheet upon completing this task.   </aside>